Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 To quickly equip new employees with the skills expected of industry-ready personnel, Daicel provides a training program that covers areas ranging from basic knowledge required of corporate employees to practical skills for operations at production sites.

-The program is conducted at the Nishiharima Training Center, and new employees initially learn about social and workplace conduct, Company policies, and other basic knowledge and skills.
-This is followed by training at the Operation Training Center and production sites.
+The program is conducted at the H.R.
+Training Center, and new employees initially learn about social and workplace conduct, Company policies, and other basic knowledge and skills.
+This is followed by training at the Operation Training Center and production sites including three-shift work.
 Through these activities, new staff acquire the essential knowledge they need to perform their duties in a manufacturing workplace.

 Training Schedule for New Employees